 We recommend taking in some history and refreshment, buying some stylish goodies, then taking a little picnic basket up to Kobe Terrace Park.
 There are plenty of benches to sit on and have a light meal among the plants and community gardens there.
 Kobo also has a sweet memorial garden, accessible through the alley around the corner.
 Be sure to stop by this unique urban oasis.

-The Reptile Zoo in Monroe
+BONUS: The Reptile Zoo in Monroe

 Guests can handle harmless snakes, turtles, and frogs and get close to some scarier ones in a safe environment.
 The Reptile Zoo is home to some incredible species, including lizards indigenous to the PNW and rare critters from the Amazon.
 Popular residents include a two-headed turtle, a black mamba (of the world’s most deadly snakes), and an albino alligator.